Hhmi How We Get Our Skin Color

 Environmental Interactions and Adaptive Plasticity

 While genetics provides the foundational script for melanin production, the skin’s response to its surroundings can modulate expression in real time.
 Exposure to pollutants, temperature extremes, or nutritional deficiencies can trigger epigenetic modifications—chemical tags that turn genes on or off without altering the underlying DNA sequence.
-These modifications can subtly shift pigment levels over months or years, offering a degree of phenotypic flexibility that complements the long‑term genetic strategy.
+Still, these modifications can subtly shift pigment levels over months or years, offering a degree of phenotypic flexibility that complements the long‑term genetic strategy.
 In high‑altitude communities, for example, studies have documented reversible darkening of the skin after prolonged UV exposure, suggesting that the body can fine‑tune its protective investment in response to changing conditions.

 Future Directions in Research